 Estate Planning Tips

 - Estate planning can bring unexpected challenges, so it may make sense to get a professional to help you.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have free introductory calls with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - You’re never too young to start planning your estate.
 Even if you think you have years left, don’t make the estate planning mistake of waiting to get started.
 Should the unthinkable happen, you don’t want to leave your family in the lurch.